project-trident/trident-website/hugo-site/content/docs/introduction.md

 The goal of the Project is to provide a simple, secure, and highly usable FreeBSD experience.
 Project Trident is completely independent and financially backed through the generous contributions of the Open Source community.

-[Project Trident](https://www.Trident.org) began in 2018 when TrueOS was reorganized into a scaled down server installation of FreeBSD.
+[Project Trident](https://project-trident.org) began in 2018 when TrueOS was reorganized into a scaled down server installation of FreeBSD.
 The discontinued desktop portion of TrueOS was taken by Ken Moore and J.T.
 Pennington and rebuilt into Project Trident.

 Project Trident is essentially a customized installation of TrueOS and FreeBSD, not a forked derivative.
-Project Trident has a simple graphical installer that has partition support and other customization.
+Project Trident has a simple graphical installer that has partition support and other customization options.
 The underlying TrueOS/FreeBSD system is kept intact and provides a fully functional FreeBSD system.
 Other differences from FreeBSD include: